Definition of Plot Twist

 His voice became fainter as he spoke, and at length, exhausted by his effort, he sank into silence.
 About half an hour afterwards he attempted again to speak but was unable; he pressed my hand feebly, and his eyes closed forever, while the irradiation of a gentle smile passed away from his lips.
 Margaret, what comment can I make on the untimely extinction of this glorious spirit?
 What can I say that will enable you to understand the depth of my sorrow?
 All that I should express would be inadequate and feeble.
 My tears flow; my mind is overshadowed by a cloud of disappointment.
 But I journey towards England, and I may there find consolation.
 I am interrupted.
 What do these sounds portend?
 It is midnight; the breeze blows fairly, and the watch on deck scarcely stir.
 Again there is a sound as of a human voice, but hoarser; it comes from the cabin where the remains of Frankenstein still lie.
 I must arise and examine.
 Good night, my sister.

 This passage occurs at the end of the novel.
-Here Victor is, again, writing a letter to his sister, Margaret about the misfortunes interspersed with occasional questions and his own inadequacy to deal with the situation.
+Victor has taken up his pen once more to compose a letter addressed to none other than his dear sister, Margaret.
+In the contents of this letter, he not only shares the various misfortunes that have befallen him but also includes sporadic queries and an admission of his own inadequacy in confronting these challenges.
 Here his good night to his sister is ominous and a sudden twist in the linear story that seems to announce his death obliquely.
 This is a very good plot twist in the novel.

 Example #4